marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 Every cybersecurity journey begins with an essential first step: establishing a strong foundational understanding of core security concepts.
 Just as you need a solid base to build a sturdy structure, a cybersecurity professional must have a solid understanding of these principles.
 That’s why I started an exciting lab-building project designed to enhance practical skills through immersive, hands-on experiences.

-**Building the Ultimate Cybersecurity HomeLab** is a home lab series created by Francois B. Arthanas, the founder of Cyber Pros Training.
+**Building the Ultimate Cybersecurity HomeLab** is a home lab series created by Francois B. Arthanas, founder of Cyber Pros Training.
 The introductory video for the series has been uploaded to his channel Youtube and can be found <a href="https://www.youtube.com/watch?v=KTuzRKmdmlQ">here</a>.

-Here enters the MYDIFIR SOC Analyst Challenge.
-Created by Steven of the YouTube channel <a href="https://www.youtube.com/@MyDFIR">MyDFIR</a>, the MYDIFIR SOC Analyst Challenge is a 30-day challenge aimed at helping aspiring SOC Analysts gain real-world practical experience through the setup and configuration of a realistic SOC enviroment.
-This challenge not only tasks the SOC Analyst with the creation of a cloud-based lab enviroment using VLTUR, but also tasks the analyst with mimicking real-world attack scenarios for detection and investigation.
-The goal behind documeting this project is to showcase how the pracital knowledge and experience I've obtained over the course of this challenge was applied within a simulated SOC enviroment.
-For more information about the challenge the playlist can be found <a href="https://www.youtube.com/watch?v=W3ExS2m6B24&list=PLG6KGSNK4PuBb0OjyDIdACZnb8AoNBeq6&index=1">here</a>.
+I wish to offer a big thanks to Francois for creating this amazing project!
+I will be updating this writeup as more labs continue to be introduced.

-Lastly, I would like to thank Steven and other industry leaders like him who go above and beyond to develop and produce high-quality content.
-This content is invaluable for individuals at all skill levels, from beginners to experts, who are seeking engaging material to work with.
-Additionally, I appreciate courses that delve into the thought processes and reasoning of content creators.
-I believe that true development comes from asking and understanding the "why" behind things.
-Whenever I posed that question throughout the course, I found it was always answered.
+As always, the goal behind documeting this project is to showcase the pracital knowledge and experience I've obtained as a result of completeing each lab in the series.

 ### Skills Learned